TorqueMech Beta

 • Clear codes and verify proper vent operation and monitor readiness

-EVAP vent valve replacement becomes more likely when testing confirms the vent side of the system is sticking, blocked, or not responding correctly behind these common codes.
+EVAP vent valve replacement becomes more credible when testing confirms the vent side of the system is sticking, blocked, contaminated, or not responding correctly.

 • P0446 - EVAP vent control circuit or vent performance